-Drawing is still really important for designers and is one of the most important skills that employers will look for in your portfolio.
-Good drawing skills are at the heart of good design, start your journey to greatness here.
+Drawing is still important for designers and is one of the most important skills that employers will look for in your portfolio.
+Good drawing skills are at the heart of good design, so start your journey to greatness here.

 Download and print this paper to help you.
 Print it in B&W and then put behind thin paper (such as layout paper) to guide your freehand drawings).

 - Blue Isometric Paper (PDF)

 Your images cannot just float on a white page – they’ve got to be anchored by a horizon line and given an appearance of solidity through the use of shadows.

 TECHNICAL – Isometric shadows

 Once you can draw in pencil, move onto drawing in pen and add some flourish with a couple of markers.
 I learnt with Magic Markers, however you may not be able to get these any more so ask for Letraset, Copic or similar pens.
 I’ve often find arb packs of markers in TK MAXX so always check out the stationary section if you ever get dragged there by your parent or spouse!
 These newer pens have both a broad and a fine tip for detailed work.

 TECHNICAL – Isometric ellipse:

 You can also use templates and drawing tools for this.